MarioPaerle/Aplos/README.md

 Note that in this example a specific channel mixer is provided 'MLP' and its params are passed via a dict.
 Same thing could0ve been done for the spatial mixer, which by default is a MultiHeadAttention.
 More details are in the DOCU.md file
+> [!IMPORTANT]
-> [!NOTE] Please Note that for now Vathos _SequenceModel_ is not ready for efficient inference algorithm, as its native
+> Please Note that for now Vathos _SequenceModel_ is not ready for efficient inference algorithm, as its native
 > _generate()_ function is simply calling the forward.
 > KV Caching and other inference acceleration are in plan.

+---
+### Vathos Model class uses
+Vathos Model class can be used also to track losses, metrics[WIP] and has a built-in profiling system.
+Each Vathos Layer automatically keeps track of its timing internally, and can access to sublayers timers.

 ---
 ### FLA Integration Example